Who is required to report to the Secretary of State?

 May a Candidate or Political Committee transfer assets for the purpose of earning interest?

 Yes, a Candidate or Political Committee may transfer assets for the purpose of earning interest.
 However, the amount transferred should not be reported on the campaign report when it is transferred out of or into the campaign account since the money is still considered part of the campaign’s assets.
 The interest earned on the investment must be listed as a contribution from the investment.
 Any service charge associated with this investment must be reported as an expenditure.

 When and under what circumstances can the reporting requirements be terminated?

-Candidates and Political Committees may terminate reporting requirements only upon reaching a zero balance and have no outstanding debt.
+Candidates and Political Committees may terminate reporting requirements only upon reaching a zero balance and having no outstanding debt.

 Note: No Candidate or Political Committee may terminate prior to an election in which they are involved.

 I have met the requirements for terminating.
-How do I notify the Secretary of State’s Office of my termination?
+How do I notify the Secretary of State’s Office of my desire to terminate the account?